Pests

 3. 3

-For heavily infested sections: cut away infested stems and dispose.
-The plant will regenerate rapidly from remaining healthy nodes.
+For heavily infested sections, cut away the affected stems entirely and dispose of them away from other houseplants.
+The plant will regenerate rapidly from remaining healthy nodes given its normal growth pace.

 4. 4